DennisKingsman/SpringJwtKeyClock/README.md

 Then send `get` request to `http://localhost:8083/mcs1/hello` and recieve response
 ## Lesson 4
 ### Refresh token
-Keyclock 12.0 + does not support Refresh Token for Client Credentials Grant
+Keycloak 12.0 + does not support Refresh Token for Client Credentials Grant
 **Try to get refresh token**
 **Config the authorization tab in postman:**
 Type: OAuth 2